 Colby is committed to practices and policies that respect the environment and promote sustainable living principles.
 Pioneering academic programs and a historical commitment to green values made Colby a leader in environmental initiatives, and success is evident—in its dramatic reduction of carbon emissions, the effectiveness of the Environmental Advisory Group, and innovative environmental initiatives throughout the organization.
-Many of the efforts highlighted below are supported or even spearheaded by students and faculty within the ES program.
+Many of the efforts highlighted below are supported or even spearheaded by students and faculty within the ES Department.

 Colby is Carbon Neutral

 As one of the first four colleges or universities in the United States to achieve carbon neutrality, which it announced April 4, 2013, Colby reinforced its standing as a national leader in sustainability and environmental education.